sithmel/json-key-value/README.md

 # Work with the sequence

 Both StreamToSequence.iter and ObjectToSequence.iter return an iterable of path/value pairs.
-These can be transformed using a for await loop, and then converted to an object (SequenceToObject) or a JSON stream (SequenceToStream):
+These can be transformed using a for loop, and then converted to an object (SequenceToObject) or a JSON stream (SequenceToStream):

 ```js
 import { SequenceToObject, ObjectToSequence } from "json-key-value"